Xon77/Live4Life/README.md

 ### Setup

 The code does not take the form of a SuperCollider quark (i.e. external library) or classes, since I would have been unable to build this tool if I had to recompile the programme each time I had to change the code.
-Due to this experimental nature based on trial and error, it consists of environment variables collecting arrays, dictionaries and functions mainly spread in three big files within the folder [`4Live4Life_Project`](/4Live4Life_Project): [`_1_Init_BuffersSynths_129.scd`](/4Live4Life_Project/_1_Init_BuffersSynths_129.scd), [`_2_Init_GUI_221.scd`](/4Live4Life_Project/_2_Init_GUI_221.scd), [`_3_Init_Pattern_181.scd`](/4Live4Life_Project/_3_Init_Pattern_181.scd).
+Due to this experimental nature based on trial and error, it consists of environment variables collecting arrays, dictionaries and functions mainly spread in three big files within the folder [`4Live4Life_Project`](/4Live4Life_Project): [`_1_Init_BuffersSynths_130.scd`](/4Live4Life_Project/_1_Init_BuffersSynths_130.scd), [`_2_Init_GUI_221.scd`](/4Live4Life_Project/_2_Init_GUI_221.scd), [`_3_Init_Pattern_181.scd`](/4Live4Life_Project/_3_Init_Pattern_181.scd).

 In order to launch the tool, simply follow the steps of the file [`_0_Init_Live4Life.scd`](/4Live4Life_Project/_0_Init_Live4Life.scd) in the folder [`4Live4Life_Project`](/4Live4Life_Project) in order to:

 1. [define and evaluate default configuration parameters](4Live4Life_Project/_0_Init_Live4Life.scd#L2-L99).
-You mainly have to choose the [path of your sound folder](4Live4Life_Project/_0_Init_Live4Life.scd#L38) and your [spatial configuration and distribution of loudspeakers](4Live4Life_Project/_0_Init_Live4Life.scd#L40-L61) (2, 4, 5, 7, 8, 16, 24, 32) or define it by code with `~numChannelsConfig` in the file [`_1_Init_BuffersSynths_129.scd`](/4Live4Life_Project/_1_Init_BuffersSynths_129.scd) if not available.
+You mainly have to choose the [absolute path of your sound folder](4Live4Life_Project/_0_Init_Live4Life.scd#L38) and your [spatial configuration and distribution of loudspeakers](4Live4Life_Project/_0_Init_Live4Life.scd#L40-L61) (2, 4, 5, 7, 8, 16, 24, 32) or define it by code with `~numChannelsConfig` in the file [`_1_Init_BuffersSynths_130.scd`](/4Live4Life_Project/_1_Init_BuffersSynths_130.scd) if not available.

 2. [evaluate a function](4Live4Life_Project/_0_Init_Live4Life.scd#L123) and [load one](4Live4Life_Project/_0_Init_Live4Life.scd#L127) or [two servers](4Live4Life_Project/_0_Init_Live4Life.scd#L131) (this process may take a few minutes depending on the size of the sound library):

-	1. initialising a collection of thousands of synthDefs, with a few dozen synthesis types for each envelope type and for each spatial algorithm and a library of trajectories for some algorithms (the first time, a folder of synthDefs for each specific spatial configuration will be created in SuperCollider user support directory for each of the two servers that can be currently created, the next times, scsyndef files will be more quickly loaded.),
+	1. initialising a collection of thousands of synthDefs, with a few dozen synthesis types for each envelope type and for each spatial algorithm and a library of trajectories for some algorithms (the first time, a folder of synthDefs for each specific spatial configuration will be created in SuperCollider user support directory for each of the two servers that can be currently created, the next times, scsyndef files will be more quickly loaded.
+If you get an error (more or less given your computer) the first time when you create the folder of synthDefs for a spatial setup, delete the folder created, reboot the server and start from step 1 again.),

 	2. initialising a collection of thousands of mono and stereo buffers of max.
 2 GB, hierarchically organised by category in dozens of folders (:warning: To play easily with sound files, prepare one folder gathering a collection of subfolders labelled e.g. like: `DL 1Kick`, `DM 2Snare`, `DH 3Hat`, `EL Earth`, `EM Water` `EH Fire`, `IL Bass`, `IM Gong`, `IH Piano` ..., containing dozens of sound files.
 The first two letters allow to gather together the categories of folders for each of the letter, e.g. the first letter `D` for Drums, `E` for sounds of the elements, `I` for instruments, and the second letter `L`, `M`, or `H` for e.g. a specific color or register.
-To speed up setup and creation process, I have prepared in this [**folder**](https://github.com/Xon77/L4LSoundsDataBase/tree/main/SoundFolder) a collection of sounds (to expand and improve), including drum machine sounds specifically sorted for this tool.),
+To speed up setup and creation process, I have prepared in this [**folder to download a collection of sounds**](https://github.com/Xon77/L4LSoundsDataBase/tree/main/SoundFolder) (to expand and improve), including drum machine sounds specifically sorted for this tool.),

 3. [open a GUI](4Live4Life_Project/_0_Init_Live4Life.scd#L141) (this process may take a dozen seconds) with different tabs like a Sequence view for the composition and the Global view for the performance (see above figures), as well as views for global multichannel and ambisonic effects,